ForrestTrepte/TaskCoach/README.md

 Review the result by diffing it with the previous version.
 Apply manual edits that come to mind based on your experience using the task coach.

 Paste the result into a new Claude conversation using Ctrl+Shift+V. (Regular Ctrl+V would create an attachment instead of putting the instructions directly into the conversation.)

+## Future work

+This is working pretty well for me, so I'm not necessarily planning to enhance this further.
+If I did, here are the things I would consider working on:
+1. Easy setup for other users to try it out.
+  * Template for customizing the prompt to the needs of different people.
+  * Perhaps the MCP server initiates an LLM-guided "getting to know you" session to build the initial prompt.
+2. Automatic continuation into new conversations.
+Perhaps store the prompt in a special task or as data maintained in the MCP server.
+3. More insightful conversations.

+If I were to continue working on this it would be due to feedback from other users saying they intend to use it and would appreciate the above enhancements.
+Or active users suggesting other enhancements they would like to see.
+If that's you, please drop me a note!
+(TODO how to contact, profile email, or issues including positive feedback)